juliomrqz/statusfy/docs/guide/theme-customization.md

 ---
 title: Theme Customization
-description: The look of Statusfy can be easily updated with a StyleSheet, also you easily can change the logo and icon of your System, among other things.
+description: The look of Statusfy can be easily updated with a StyleSheet.
+Also, you can easily change the logo and icon of your System, among other things.
 date: 2020-03-26T20:52:22Z
 sidebarDepth: 3
 permalink: /guide/theme-customization